These tools solve different problems

 Catch The Good Ones monitors any public X account for new followers and post likers.
 When someone engages, the app classifies them using customisable AI-powered filters you define in plain English - describing your ideal prospect in natural language rather than clicking through dropdown menus.
 Matches appear on your dashboard, grouped by discovery date.

-The result is a smaller, fresher, higher-intent list.
-You are not getting 10,000 contacts.
-You are getting 10-50 people per week who are actively engaging with content in your space.
+The result is a fresher, higher-intent list.
+You are not getting 10,000 cold contacts pulled from a static database.
+You are getting up to 500 self-qualified leads per tracked account per day - real people actively engaging with content in your space.
 The timing is real-time.
 The intent is demonstrated by behaviour, not inferred from a job title.

 Where signal-based tools excel: Timing and relevance.
 When you reach out to someone who followed your competitor yesterday, the context is fresh and the response rate is dramatically higher than cold outreach to a database contact.